 IT failure, too much information in Information Technology

-Technology enables information, but why are so many information technology projects failing?
+Technology enables information access and facilitates information sharing.
+But why do so many information technology projects fail?

 • 74% of all projects fail, come in over budget, or run past the original deadline*